Dougal and the Blue Cat: Music

-Home video and other media releases

-In 1970, an LP of Pollux et le Chat Bleu was released in France by Disques Somethin' Else (presented by the French distributor Valoria Films), a novelisation of the film written by Serge Danot was published in 1971 by Hachette Bibliothèque, and there has also been a French VHS release by PolyGram/Universal in 1994 and a DVD release from said company.
+In 1970, an LP of Pollux et le Chat Bleu was released in France by Disques Somethin' Else (presented by the French distributor Valoria Films).

 On January 1, 1972, Music for Pleasure released an abridged LP record of the soundtrack of Dougal and the Blue Cat in stereo (the original mono soundtrack was electronically enhanced for stereo effect) and a single of three songs from the film ('Florence it's a Lovely Morning/Florence's Sad Song/Success!
 King Buxton') sung by Eric Thompson.

+Track listing

+Production

+Production of the film took place from 1969 to 1970.

+Reception

+Anton Bitel of Little White Lies wrote "Dougal and the Blue Cat offers considerable nostalgia for the middle-aged, plenty of lysergic visuals for the very young or the very high, and enough wittily topical lines and surreal digressions to charm just about anyone".
+Madeleine Harmsworth of Sunday Mirror called the film "Gentle and magical".
+Derek Malcolm of The Guardian has wrote "This full-length puppet cartoon about a silly dog and a wicked cat is very well done in its way, which is not really mine".
+John Russell Taylor of The Times found the film "quite enchanting" as a mere grown-up.

+Adaptions

+A novelization of the film written by Serge Danot was published in 1971 by Hachette Bibliothèque.

 In 1972, a storybook of the film was published by Jane Carruth (24 pages).
 There was also another storybook adaptation released around the same time by Dean and Sons, which was a different, more kid-friendly retelling of the story with very little resemblance to the original film.

+A scriptbook, claiming to be the original screenplay, of the film by Eric Thompson was published by Bloomsbury Publishing PLC in 1999, and features stills from the film.

+Home media

+There has been a French VHS release by PolyGram/Universal in 1994 and a DVD release from said company.

 PolyGram Video released the film on VHS in 1989 on their Channel 5 label.
 It was also re-released on the 4Front label in 1993 and by Second Sight films in 1999.
-A scriptbook, claiming to be the original screenplay, of the film by Eric Thompson was published by Bloomsbury Publishing PLC in 1999, and features stills from the film.

 A restored and remastered print of Dougal and the Blue Cat was released on DVD in the UK on 1 November 2010.
 This release by Second Sight also features the original French version of the film Pollux et le Chat Bleu, interviews with Fenella Fielding, Phyllida Law and Emma Thompson, an overview by film critic Mark Kermode and a photo gallery featuring the original cinema lobby cards of the French release.